jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

 An alternative approach, used by some quantum development tools, is to first construct a complete circuit, then compile it with optimization for execution on a simulator or real quantum computer.

 TinyQsim has adopted a hybrid approach.
-Gates are added to the circuit model but, by default, are applied to the state as they are added.
+Gates are added to a circuit model but, by default, are applied to the state as they are added.
 (The model is also used as input for drawing the circuit schematic.)
 However, as an experimental feature, it is also possible to inhibit incremental execution and instead give an explict 'execute' command, which could potentially include optimization.
 It is envisaged that a circuit could be developed in incremental mode and then run with a larger number of qubits in explicit execution mode.

 ```
   qc = QCircuit(8, auto_exec=False)